A meme is any information that can be copied by others in some way.

 The current memes that are alive are sticky, and they resisted death many times.

-Hence, they will likely resist death in the present and in the future.
+Hence, they will likely resist death in the future as well.

-If they didn't do that, the memes we host would've died long ago.
+If they didn't do that, the memes themselves would've died long ago.

 As many past memes we held died out.